 - 3 sets

-The getup targets all your muscle groups, transitioning strength, power, and stability fluidly.
-You start on the ground, use core to sit up, reposition yourself, and stand up, all while under weight.
-If your muscles falter, especially your core and trunk, even for a fraction of a second, you'll feel the bell sway immediately.
-Under kettlebell weight, those glitches are magnified.
+If your muscles falter even for a fraction of a second, you'll feel the bell sway immediately; those glitches are magnified under the kettlebell weight.
 Finding those moments of lost tension in bracing, and then correcting them, will help your climbing.
 Momentary muscle lapses and then shock loading your muscles again cause climbing injuries, especially in shoulders.

 - 1 rep = 1 up and down sequence per side